What Does The Gender Divide In Criticism Mean For Women Filmmakers?

 She added: "For decades, many male directors have benefitted from a type of romantic auteurism in the critical dialogue in which the filmmakers have been described in larger-than-life, almost mythic ways."
 (Think of the way the fuccbois of Tinder describe Martin Scorsese, Quentin Tarantino, or Darren Aronofsky.)

 "Few women, with the possible exception of someone like Kathryn Bigelow [The Hurt Locker], have benefitted from this same type of critical treatment.
 The study documents this tendency.
-Female critics tend to evaluate the skills and vision of women directors more favourably.
-Male critics tend to evaluate men directors more favourably."
+Female critics tend to evaluate the skills and vision of women directors more favorably.
+Male critics tend to evaluate men directors more favorably."

 Amy Adrion, whose recent documentary, Half The Picture, focused on the struggles faced by female directors in Hollywood, said that the gender divide in criticism is a hurdle that she and many of her peers face with apprehension.
 [It] can be very scary as a filmmaker because you've made something, you've put your heart and soul into it," she said.
 "It's a story that resonates with you and with people you know, and you put it out in the world and you hope that the industry at large can connect to it.
 And when it's largely middle-age white men who are reviewing almost all of those films at festivals, you just hope that they can look at your film and find elements that they can connect with."